ng-/ng/readme.md

 ##### transforms
 In the previous os factory and routing config, we showed you a little magic.
 How do we make these functions that contain node-specific code run on a browser where node is not available?

-**Factory** Actually the os factory - unlike the other factory examples - will run only on the server.
+*Factories:* Actually the os factory - unlike the other factory examples - will run only on the server.
 However, ng automatically creates a factory of the same name and identical api on the client.
 This "twin" client factory simply calls the server factory via an http request and the result is returned to the client.
-Since this all happens automatically, the client functionality for os appears identical to the server's.
+Since this all happens automatically, the client functionality appears identical to the server's.

 ```javascript
 //This is what the os factory looks like on the client